damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 export default memory
 ```

-In the example above, we can see that an instance of the Memory class can only be created once.
-Thanks to this, we can use such solutions as global memory for saving various application states and settings.
+In the constructor of the discussed object, we see that an instance of this object can be created only once (singleton design pattern) and we also see a lot of properties that we can overwrite or return to the rest of the app through various methods (for example increaseTalkingStep, getTalkingStep, setUserMessage).

-Also in the example shown, we can see that various audio elements are created in this object, which are handled by very simple methods (for example playClickAudio method).
+Also in the example shown, we can see that various audio elements are created by createAudio method, which are handled by very simple methods (for example playClickAudio method).

-The way to set, get and modify the data of the discussed object is done using very simple methods such as, for example, increaseTalkingStep, getTalkingStep, setUserMessage, which are also presented on the example above

 <br/>

-Below we can see an example of using Memory object methods in handleCharTalkingDuringCharListening function, in which the value entered by the user is cleared (setUserMessage method), the option of restarting the conversation function is set to true (setIsCallCharTalkingAgain method), listening by the character is set to false (setIsCharListening method) and the appropriate user data has been added (addDataToAboutUser method) (scripts/index.js):
+Below is an example of using Memory object methods in a fragment of handleCharTalkingDuringCharListening function (scripts/index.js):

 ```
   const handleCharTalkingDuringCharListening = ({